tardate/LittleArduinoProjects/Electronics101/TransistorCurveTracer/README.md

 I first built up the circuit on a breadboard, but it proved too noisy to be of much use... so I put the circuit on protoboard and obtained much better results.

+I wouldn't necessarily trust these results for anything other than relative comparisons, but it is interesting to see the theory play out IRL.

+Regardless, it's great fun to fiddle with step frequency, reset freqeuncy and input voltage and see the effects in the X-Y plot.

 ### Stairstep Generator

 I tried a few opamps in the circuit, but I settled on the TL074 as the best of the lot I have available.